la2050/archive/_projects/2015/l-a-works-volunteers-for-a-greater-la.md

   - City of Los Angeles
   - LAUSD
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '1' How did you hear about this challenge?: volunteer Organization(s) name(s): L.A.
+Mobilize for systems change: '0' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '1' Organization(s) name(s): L.A.
 Works
   Organization(s) mailing address(es): '570 West Avenue 26, Suite 400, Los Angeles, CA 90065'
   Organization(s) website(s): www.LAWorks.com